-If yes, please provide details as to the nature of the co mnany (for profit period.
-(12 nonprofit, LLC, etc) and if it provides services or pro- organization in relation to this grant. months) SECTION C: SYSTEM : ACCOUNTING NOTE: Provide a detailed response (on a separate po and signed/dated by a Principal Officer) for any item "Not Sure" answer(s), providing enough information organization in these areas. s 2-9 of Section C th at have "No" or 1.
-Has any Government Agency rendered an official adequacy of the accounting system for the collection, under Federal contracts/grants?
-Yes No a.
-If yes, provide name, and address of Agency performing review: b.
-Attach a copy of and any subsequent clearance document it correspondence, 2.
+Full Time: Part Time: Accounting/B udget Officer: 2.
+Is the organization or institution aff organization: Yes No If yes, please provide details as to the nonprofit, LLC, etc) and if it provides organization in relation to this grant. nature of the co ompany (for profit, 3.
+Total Sales/Revenues in most recent accounting period.
+(12 months) \$ SECTION C: SYSTEM ACCOUNTING NOTE: Provide a detailed response (a and signed/dated by a Principal Office "Not Sure" answer(s), providing enou- organization in these areas. er) for any item s 2-9 of Section C th hat have "No" or 1.
+Has any Government Agency render of the accounting system for the collect contracts/grants?
+Yes No - a.
+If yes, provide name, and address o performing review: f Agency b.
+Attach a copy of and any subsequer clearance documer nt correspondence, 2.
 Which of the following best describes the accounting system: State administered Internally V Developed Web-based 3.
-Does the accounting system identify the receipt an program funds separately for each contract/grant? d expenditure of Yes No Not Sure 4.
-Does the accounting system provide for the record expenditures for each grant/contract by the component budget cost categories shown in the approved budget nt project and Yes No Not Sure 5.
-Are time distribution records maintained for an emhis/her effort can be specifically identified to a particular objective? nployee when Yes No Not Sure 6.
-If the organization proposes an overhead rate, does system provide for the segregation of direct and indirect Yes No Not Sure 7.
-Does the organization have an approved indirect callocation plan?
-If so, who approved it (Federal Cognizant Agency or Entity)?
-What are the effective dates?
-Yes No Not Sure 8.
-Does the accounting/financial system include budgeto preclude incurring obligations in excess of: a.
-Total funds available for a grant? getary controls Yes No Not Sure Yes No Not Sure
+Does the accounting system identif of program funds separately for each c • • d expenditure Yes No Not Sure 4.
+Does the accounting system provid expenditures for each grant/contract by budget cost categories shown in the ap y the componer nt project and Yes No Not Sure 5.
+Are time distribution records maint his/her effort can be specifically idention objective?
+Yes No Not Sure 6.
+If the organization proposes an ove system provide for the segregation of a Yes No Not Sure 7.
+Does the organization have an apprallocation plan?If so, who approved it (Federal Cogniz Entity)?
+What are the effective dates? zant Agency or Yes No Not Sure

-U.S. DEPARTMENT OF LABOR -EMPLOYMENT AND TRAINING ADMINISTRATION b.
+U.S. DEPARTMENT OF LABOR -EMPLOYMENT AND TRAINING ADMIN (ETA) NISTRATION FUNDING OPPORTUNITY ANNOUNCEMENT: FINANCIAL SYSTI ASSESSMENT E M RISK lo Not Sure to preclude incurring obligations in excess of:Yes Na.
+Total funds available for a grant? lo Not Sure b.
 Total funds available for a budget cost category (e.g. Personnel, Travel, etc)?
-9. Does the organization or institution have an internal control Yes structure that would provide reasonable assurance that the grant funds, assets, and systems are safeguarded?
-No Not Sure SECTION D: FINANCIAL STABILITY 1.
-Is there any legal matter or an ongoing financial concern that may impact the organization's ability to manage and administer the grant?
-Yes No If yes, please explain briefly.
-SECTION E: FINANCIAL STATEMENTS 1.
-Did an independent certified public accountant (CPA) ever examine the financial statements?
-Yes No 2.
-If an independent CPA review was performed please attach a copy of their latest report and any management letters issued.
-Enclosed N/A 3.
-If an independent CPA was engaged to perform a review and no report was provide details and an explanation below: issued, please SECTION F: ADDITIONAL INFORMATION 1.
-Use this space for any additional information (indicate section and item num continuation) nbers if a
+9. Does the organization or institution have an internal controlYes Nstructure that would provide reasonable assurance that the grantfunds, assets, and systems are safeguarded? lo Not Sure SECTION D: FINANCIAL STABILITY 1.
+Is there any legal matter or an ongoing financial concern that may impact the ability to manage and administer the grant?YesNoIf yes, please explain briefly. organization's SECTION E: FINANCIAL STATEMENTS 1.
+Did an independent certified public accountant (CPA) ever examine the finan- statements?
+Yes No cial 2.
+If an independent CPA review was performed please attach a copy of their lat any management letters issued.
+Enclosed $N / A$ test report and 3.
+If an independent CPA was engaged to perform a review and no report was issued, please provide details and an explanation below: SECTION F: PAYMENT MANAGEMENT SYSTEM ACCOUNT 1.
+ETA uses the Department of Health and Human Services Payment Manageme (PMS).
+If your organization has an ETA PMS account, provide the PMS EIN and account (e.g., 89X7X) where grant funding should be placed if selected for award d the PMS

-(ETA)

-FUNDING OPPORTUNITY ANNOUNCEMENT: FINANCIAL SYSTEM RISK ASSESSMENT
+U.S. DEPARTMENT OF LABOR -EMPLOYMENT AND TRAINING ADMINISTRATION (ETA) FUNDING OPPORTUNITY ANNOUNCEMENT: FINANCIAL SYSTEM RISK ASSESSMENT